-HOW TO SUE UNINSURED DRIVER WHO WAS AT FAULT IN CAR ACCIDENT
+HOW TO SUE DRIVER WHO HAS NO CAR ACCIDENT INSURANCE

 There are a few situations where it will make sense to sue the other driver who has no car insurance.
-The primary situation will be where you are not injured, there is damage to your vehicle, and you only have liability insurance on your vehicle.
-However, the insurance issues are always a bit complicated, so you best bet is to call us and speak with a lawyer for a free consultation.
+The primary situation is where you are not injured, there is damage to your vehicle, and you only have liability insurance on your vehicle.
+However, the insurance issues are always a bit complicated, so your best bet is to call us and speak with an attorney for a free consultation.
 Our car accident lawyers have more than 25 years’ experience representing people injured in crashes throughout Minnesota.